Successful tests point the way to ‘industry changing’ fire door breakthrough

 A series of successful fire insulation tests concluded this week suggest that an ‘industry changing’ fire safety breakthrough is on the horizon for the UK’s construction and infrastructure sectors.

-Rhino Doors, the UK’s leading designer and manufacturer of bespoke and CPNI-rated engineered doors, has this week completed the first stage of putting its new range of El2 rated insulated fire doors thorough a series of indicative and full-scale fire tests.
+Rhino Doors, the UK’s leading designer and manufacturer of bespoke and NPSA-rated (formerly CPNI) engineered doors, has this week completed the first stage of putting its new range of El2 rated insulated fire doors thorough a series of indicative and full-scale fire tests.

 Rhino Doors’ El260 reaching the hour mark during its fire test at Warringtonfire where the door protected against temperatures reaching 945oC.)